-What is a CIMA qualification
+What is a CIMA qualification?

 1. Employers rate CIMA qualifications

-CIMA is highly respected among employers, as they recognise the high-calibre of management accountants who emerge from the body's training programme.
+CIMA accountants are highly respected among employers, as they recognise the high-calibre of management accountants who emerge from the body's training programme.
 As a student, you develop analysis, strategy, risk management, planning and communication skills, ensuring you have a broad range of attributes.
 Using the CGMA Competency Framework as the foundation to ensure the right mix of financial expertise alongside business-focused knowledge, CIMA’s robust assessment methods mean the real-life skills and competencies employers need are woven into the syllabus.
-This is why CIMA members are often on a hiring manager's wish list when recruiting financial business leaders.
+This is why CIMA accountants are often on a hiring manager's wish list when recruiting financial business leaders.

 2. CIMA qualifications should be on your CV